TRADE LICENCE UNIT

 2. See Export Negative List for complete listing of ozone depleting substances

-3. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade and Industry (via TTBizLink) an application for a licence to export ozone depleting substances
+3. Applicant must submit online to the Trade Licence Unit of the Ministry of Trade, Investment and Tourism (via TTBizLink) an application for a licence to export ozone depleting substances

 4. State the description of the ozone depleting substance identifying the type and ASHRAE number (e.g. R 134a, R 410A)